Signal and Light

 A very loud whistle is much more effective in getting someone's attention than yelling at the top of your lungs!
 How long do you think your voice will hold out anyway?
 Even when you can't see or hear anyone, they will be able to hear you and know which way to go to get to you.

-Stay informed with a wind-up radio that doesn't need batteries.
+Stay informed with a hand crank radio that doesn't need batteries.
 You'll have AM, FM, and a Weather Band.

 If you end up lost in the woods when hiking, camping, hunting, whatever, it will be much easier to find you if you have the foresight to signal for help.
 There are a variety of ways to accomplish this.